 |More about the game:|| |

-And now let us have a look at the components – all pictures from my actual games:
+And now let us have a look at the components – all pictures taken during my plays: